politeauthority/automox-worklets/reverse-shell/README.md

-# Reverse Shell v0.0.2
+# Reverse Shell v0.0.3
 This worklet creates a reverse SSH tunnel from an Automox device to a remote SSH server, allowing SSH connections back to the device from the remote server, without exposing the SSH service on the device to the entire public.

 This Worklet has a sister Worklet,
-[Reverse Shell Linux - Disable](./linux-disable/README.md) which shuts the SSH reverse tunnel off that this Worklet creates.
+[Reverse Shell - Disable](./disable-tunnel) which stops the SSH reverse tunnel that this Worklet creates.

 ## Before You Get Started
 This script, though functional, is currently a POC and not suggested for production use.
 Currently it only been throughly tested against Ubuntu 18.04 and Fedora 33.
-I am hoping to test this with linux distros soon.
+I am hoping to test this with more linux distros soon.

 :warning: **PLEASE BE AWARE:** Running SSH servers explicitly as described in this README can be very dangerous and is not recommended.
 This script overly simplifies the nuances of running a public SSH server.
 I have put together a section about running an Open SSH server on a linux machine through a [Docker container](#docker-container-as-ssh-server) which helps alleviate _some_ security concerns, but is by no means perfect.
 I will continute to update this Worklet to address security concerns.